- Women's Boxing Classes: The Advantages of Choosing Combat

 - Gym Boxing.

-If you have a penchant for martial arts, there are types of fitness boxing that combine both boxing and taekwondo technique or thai kickboxing.
+Suppose you have a penchant for martial arts.
+In that case, there are types of fitness boxing that combine both boxing and taekwondo technique or Thai kickboxing.
 Disciplines such as classic fitness boxing or gym boxing will focus primarily on the coordination of movements.

-Fitness boxing can be practiced both solo and against an opponent, although the majority of beginners prefer, in their boxing session to fight against punching bags rather than melee.
-It is for this reason that boxing exercises such as shadow training or air boxing have become more and more popular!
+Fitness boxing can be practiced both solo and against an opponent.
+However, most beginners prefer, in their boxing session, to fight against punching bags rather than melee.
+For this reason, boxing exercises such as shadow training or air boxing have become more and more popular!

 So, what are you waiting for?
 Go ahead and take your first fitness boxing lesson to define your body and strengthen your mind!